-A gold mine located in Quebec, Canada processes ore through a flotation circuit followed by cyanidation.
-Prior to 2016, the main sulfide collector used was potassium amyl xanthate (PAX).
+A gold mine located in Quebec, Canada processes ore through a froth flotation processing circuit followed by cyanidation.
+Previously, the main sulfide collector used in the flotation cell was potassium amyl xanthate (PAX).

-During winter when pulp temperature reached below 10℃, overall gold recovery decreased from ~93% to as low as 90%.
-As a result, 800-900 oz/year were lost to the tailings.
-As flotation processing was performed consistently throughout the calendar year, it is reasonable to assume that the 3% drop in recovery likely happened during cyanidation downstream.
+During the winter month, when pulp temperature reached below 10℃, overall rate of gold recovery decreased by a range of 90% to 93% of the calculated yield.
+As a result, between 800 to 900 ounces of gold were lost annually to the tailings.
+As flotation processing was performed consistently throughout the calendar year, it is reasonable to assume that the 3% drop in recovery likely happened during cyanidation downstream at the lower temperatures.
 The metallurgical team suspected that the PAX collector had passivated (coated) the gold particles, reducing the overall rate of gold recovery.

-COREM conducted lab tests to determine the effect of PAX on gold particles at various temperatures and to select a substitute collector.
-At <10℃, PAX formed stable multilayers (dixanthogen dimers) through physisorption which lowered the efficiency of dissolution, whereas novel methods in electrochemistry and spectroscopy showed that a Danafloat specialty collector did not.
+COREM conducted lab tests to determine the effectiveness of PAX on gold particles at various temperatures and that would inform the selection of a substitute collector.
+At temperatures above 10℃, PAX formed stable multilayers (dimers of dixanthogen) through physisorption which lowered the efficiency of dissolution, whereas novel methods in electrochemistry and spectroscopy showed that a Danafloat specialty collector did not.

-On-site tests/trials compared the flotation performance of PAX with that of the Danafloat specialty collector.
+On-site testing and trials compared the flotation performance of PAX collector solution with that of the Danafloat specialty collector.
 At equal dosage, gold recoveries were on par, but iron recoveries were slightly in favor of PAX: iron monitoring makes it possible to check the efficiency of the flotation circuit as well as to limit the quantity of sulfides (acid generators) sent to the tailings pond.

-Further tests/trials on the flotation concentrate confirmed that Danafloat did not prevent cyanidation and that fluctuations in particle size distribution and mineralogy had no significant impact on the metallurgical performances of the froth flotation process.
+Further tests/trials on the flotation concentrate confirmed that Danafloat did not prevent cyanidation and that fluctuations in mineral particle size distribution and mineralogy had no significant impact on the metallurgical performances of the froth flotation process.

 Long-Term Plant Trial

-In 2017, Quadra Chemicals’ personnel worked closely with the metallurgical team to trial the Danafloat specialty collector.
+Quadra Chemicals’ mining technical services team worked closely with the metallurgical team to trial the Danafloat specialty collector.
 The dosage was adjusted progressively.
 The following graph shows its industrial validation:

-The plant substituted 70% of PAX with the Danafloat specialty collector; the remaining 30% is used to mitigate iron recovery loss.
-Overall gold recovery was maintained between 93 and 94% throughout the calendar year, resolving the issue of recovery rate fluctuations in the colder winter months.
+The plant substituted 70% of potassium amyl xanthate (PAX) with the Danafloat specialty collector; the remaining 30% was employed to mitigate iron recovery loss.
+The overall gold recovery rate was improved to between 93% and 94% throughout the calendar year, resolving the issue of recovery rate fluctuations in the colder winter months.

 - Increased gold production by 800-900 oz/year (valued at CA $1.3-1.5M/year)